dfirtrack/dfirtrackapi/docs/Case.md

 HasCaseModifyTime returns a boolean if a field has been set.

+### GetCaseAssignedToUserId

+`func (o *Case) GetCaseAssignedToUserId() int32`

+GetCaseAssignedToUserId returns the CaseAssignedToUserId field if non-nil, zero value otherwise.

+### GetCaseAssignedToUserIdOk

+`func (o *Case) GetCaseAssignedToUserIdOk() (*int32, bool)`

+GetCaseAssignedToUserIdOk returns a tuple with the CaseAssignedToUserId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCaseAssignedToUserId

+`func (o *Case) SetCaseAssignedToUserId(v int32)`

+SetCaseAssignedToUserId sets CaseAssignedToUserId field to given value.

+### HasCaseAssignedToUserId

+`func (o *Case) HasCaseAssignedToUserId() bool`

+HasCaseAssignedToUserId returns a boolean if a field has been set.

+### SetCaseAssignedToUserIdNil

+`func (o *Case) SetCaseAssignedToUserIdNil(b bool)`

+ SetCaseAssignedToUserIdNil sets the value for CaseAssignedToUserId to be an explicit nil

+### UnsetCaseAssignedToUserId
+`func (o *Case) UnsetCaseAssignedToUserId()`

+UnsetCaseAssignedToUserId ensures that no value is present for CaseAssignedToUserId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)